Eagle-class patrol craft: U.S. service

 USS Eagle 2 (PE-2) on builder's trials in 1918.

 USS Eagle 57 (PE-57) in 1933.

 The term "Eagle Boat" stemmed from a wartime editorial in The Washington Post which called for "...an eagle to scour the seas and pounce upon and destroy every German submarine."
 However, the Eagle Boats never saw service in World War I.

 Reports on their performance at sea were mixed.
 The introduction, at Ford's insistence, of flanged plates instead of rolled plates facilitated production but resulted in sea-keeping characteristics which were far from ideal.

 In the first years after the war, a number of them were used as aircraft tenders.
 Despite the handicap of their size, they serviced photographic reconnaissance planes at Midway in 1920 and in the Hawaiian Islands in 1921 before being supplanted by larger ships.
 Eagle boat 34, as related in Max Miller's 1932 book I Cover The Waterfront, shared the yearly duty alternately with the Navy tug of capturing elephant seals on Mexico's Guadalupe Island for the San Diego Zoo.

 Five of the Eagle Boats were transferred to the United States Coast Guard in 1919 but proved unsuitable for service because poor maneuvering characteristics and sea-keeping qualities.
 The balance were sold in the 1930s and early 1940s.

+Eagle boat 33 served as the station ship at the Submarine Base in New London, Connecticut in the early 20s; Naval History and Heritage Command photo NH 54320 shows this vessel at New London flying an Admiral's flag.

 Eight Eagle boats saw service during World War II.
 One was stationed in Miami as a training vessel., while one, Eagle 56, was sunk by a German submarine near Portland, Maine in April 1945.
 After the war, the seven remaining Eagle Boats were decommissioned.